huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 [Go to Top](#top)

-By far the most important concept for debugging purposes!
-Try to always use them!
+By far, the most crucial concept for debugging purposes!
+Try always to use them!

-Alternatively, if you know where a program might throw **exceptions** (i.e. errors), you can code in handlers for them if you know they can occur but it's either by design or because it might be user errors, etc. !
+Alternatively, if you know where a program might throw **exceptions** (i.e. errors), you can code in handlers for them if you know they can occur, but it's either by design or because it might be user errors, etc. !

 Common types of error: EvalError, RangeError, ReferenceError, SyntaxError, TypeError, URIError.
 There is more... but beginners should not need them.  ^_^.
-But you can just copy-passte from console.
+But you can copy-paste from the console.

 ### **Try-Catch-Finally**